MMGameslogo MMGames

 world

-For example, if the previous program were rewritten as follows, the result would be the same
+For example, you can rewrite the program as follows, and the result will be the same.

 Source code